Last reviewed: June 14, 2021

 In parallel, otilimab, another anti-GM-CSF agent currently in Phase 3 studies for rheumatoid arthritis, was studied in a Phase 2 study in patients with severe COVID-related pulmonary disease.
 It missed meeting its primary endpoint of significant clinical improvement, but showed a significant benefit in a subgroup of 180 older patients (over age 70), with respect to both respiratory improvement and death; currently, the study is enrolling 350 more older patients, with results forthcoming.
 Lenzilumab has received FDA approval for compassionate use in the COVID-19 setting.
 Prospective randomized controlled studies are ongoing and will provide more information on clinical benefit from these agents.

-Among ambulatory care patients, IDSA guidelines suggest the use of bamlanivimab/etesivimab in patients with mild to moderate COVID-19 who are at high risk for progression to severe disease.
+Among ambulatory care patients, IDSA guidelines suggest the use of bamlanivimab/etesivimab or casirivimab/imdevimab in patients with mild to moderate COVID-19 who are at high risk for progression to severe disease.
+Patients who are admitted to the hospital for reasons other than COVID-19, and who have mild-moderate COVID-19, may also receive these therapies.

-- The FDA EUA defines high risk patients as meeting at least one of the following criteria:
+FDA's EUA defines high-risk patients as meeting at least one of the following criteria:

 - Have a body mass index ≥35;